BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 ## Execution of BoPDscreen (Ziwei)
 ### 1. Portable version

+The screening tool aims at providing a centralized place to process built-in functions and deliver patient screening results.
+It is based on WinPython, a portable distribution of Python programming language for Windows and be implemented on a regular PC with Windows 8 or higher version, with >=4GB free space on C drive.
+Additional C drive space is needed for placing the dataset prepared from the previous section and it depends on the size of the dataset.
+The memory requirement depends on the volume of data and details can be found in the next section.

-The portable screening tool is based on WinPython, a portable distribution of Python programming language for Windows.
-The zip file attached contains full WinPython application and all document needed.
-Please see the tool maunal [tool_instruction.md](https://github.com/elyiorgos/sleeppy/blob/master/toolinstruction.md) for detailed execution instructions
+The zip file attached contains full WinPython application and supporting document needed for execution.
+Please see the tool maunal [tool_instruction.md](https://github.com/elyiorgos/sleeppy/blob/master/toolinstruction.md) for detailed execution instructions.

-$ Note: The downloading can take approximate 1 hour to 3 hours depending on the internet speed; to unzip the file, overnight unzipping is recommended. $
+ ***Note**: The downloading can take approximate 1 hour to 3 hours depending on the internet speed; to unzip the file, overnight unzipping is recommended.*

 ### 2. Headless version